kingsimba/NodeJS-TypeScript-in-VS2019/README.md

   ![](images/build.png)

 * Clean ✅
+* Respect Dependency
+  * Build only when dependant projects finished. ✅
+  * Abort if any dependant project fail to build. ❌
 * Fast skip ❌

   'tsc --build' will be executed even no file is modified since last build.